blmayer/sysmon/README.md

 Add `sysmon &` to your *.xinitrc* file, default configuration is safe.
 The see all options that can be passed run `sysmon -h`.

+If you are not using other status monitors you can try your configurations running `sysmon` in a terminal.

+### Changing the format

+To change the output of sysmon use the `-F` flag, and pass the format string as argument, use single quotes to prevent your shell messing up the string.
+For example, just memory, CPU and date:

+`sysmon -F 'MEM $MEM% | CPU $CPU% | $TIME'`

 ### Defaults